How We Connected WordPress to AI Using the Abilities API and MCP

 Open Source and Available Now

-Filter Abilities is open source and available on GitHub at filter-agency/filter-abilities.
+Filter Abilities Lite is open source and available on GitHub at filter-agency/filter-abilities-lite.
 The setup takes less than an hour.
 For a full walkthrough of every module and configuration step, read our detailed guide.
 If you have questions, ideas for new abilities, or want to contribute, find us on GitHub or get in touch using the form below.

 Paul Halfpenny